markyin0707/typora-activation/readme.md

 ---

-## Typora crack and activae（If you need it, you can fork it，in case it get banned）
+## Typora activation（If you need it, you can fork it，in case it get banned）

 ### 1、preface